 Proponents of affirmative action often use statistics in comparing unemployment rates, salaries, income, or “representation rates” as evidence of discrimination, but differences do not inherently point to discrimination.
 Social groups differ by large amounts.
 Age distributions prevent being equally represented in careers, education, jails, the military, sports, etc.

 If affirmative action has been working, then one would think that minorities would be represented in the workplace, in colleges, etc., in proportion to their numbers in the general population.
-The same statistics that proponents use, demonstrates that affirmative action programs have not made significant differences in representation.
+The same statistics that proponents use demonstrate that affirmative action programs have not made significant differences in representation.

 We are dealing with humans, constantly evolving and completely unpredictable; they are not constants in a mathematical equation.
-Some of the controversy with affirmative action policies comes from the fact nearly seventy percent of the population falls into a minority category; additionally, not all minorities nor all individuals of minority groups have suffered from discriminatory practices (Sowell 26).
+Some of the controversies with affirmative action policies come from the fact nearly 70 percent of the population falls into a minority category; additionally, not all minorities nor all individuals of minority groups have suffered from discriminatory practices (Sowell 26).

 Adversaries of Affirmative Action